 It might be tempting to quit your job in order to reduce your child support payments.
 This is not a good idea.
 The court is going to want to see evidence that your change in income was not voluntary.
 You will also have to provide evidence of attempts to seek employment.
 You will get a modification only for involuntary and unanticipated changes in your circumstances.

 If the court finds that you could have done something to preserve your income, it can estimate what you should be earning based on your income history and the going rate for your skill set.
 It can then calculate child support payments based on this estimate.
-If you feel that your child support has become burdensome, your best bet is to talk to a lawyer about your situation.
+If you feel that your child support has become burdensome, your bet is to talk to a lawyer about your situation.
 Then you can prepare a solid case to ask for a downward adjustment.

 Raiser & Kenniff, PC – Serving New York City

 If you want to petition the courts for a modification to your child support arrangement, Raiser & Kenniff, PC can help.
 We have over 50 years of combined experience practicing family law.
-Whether we need to assemble forensic evidence or research the legal aspects of the case, we will do everything we can to bring out the best outcome in your case.
+Whether we need to assemble forensic evidence or research the legal aspects of the case, we will do everything we can to bring out the outcome in your case.

-We are a family-friendly practice that wants to do what is best your family.
+We are a family-friendly practice that wants to do what is your family.
 We will take every precaution to minimize the stress on your family.
-We want to make sure that your child support is fair so that your children are taken care of in the best way.
+We want to make sure that your child support is fair so that your children are taken care of in the way.
 We also want to protect the rights of parents paying child support.
 Just because you are divorced, it does not mean that child support has to drain all your resources.
 We want you to have peace of mind about your case.
 Our office is staffed 24 hours a day so that you can get your questions answered quickly without worrying.

 At Raiser & Kenniff, PC we offer a free consultation.
 Come in and find out about modifying your child support arrangements.
-We can answer your questions and help you determine the best course of action when petitioning the court to recalculate your child support.
+We can answer your questions and help you determine the course of action when petitioning the court to recalculate your child support.